pmacosta/putil/docs/tree.rst

 * **data** (*any*) node data.

-The node data should be an empty list to create a node without data, for example: :code:`{'node':'a.b.c', 'data':list()}`
+The node data should be an empty list to create a node without data, for example: :code:`{'name':'a.b.c', 'data':list()}`

 Classes
 =======